Crux

 resolved.schema // output Zod schema (if any)

-resolved.tools // merged tool set from contexts + prompt
+resolved.tools // prompt-time tool set from skills, contexts, contributors, blackboards, and prompt config

 resolved.settings // merged settings (config < adapt < call-site)